-- Join Bluum's Communities of Excellence mailing list.
+- Join Bluum's Building on Success mailing list.
 Multiple people from each school are encouraged to be on this list. - Maintain a performance contract with Bluum separate from, but aligned with, an authorizer's performance certificate - that will be based on data and reporting currently provided by the state accountability system under ESSA requirements to ensure progress is being made towards achievement goals, performance benchmarks, accreditation, and compliance reporting requirements.
-Subgrantees agree to participate in all required reporting associate with the performance certificate for both years of their grant and a third year to better track overall effectiveness of the Communities of Excellence project. - Provide contact information for current board members, with officers identified, including a phone number and e-mail address for each board member. - Notify Bluum upon any transition of administrator, leadership, or board at the school during the full two-year grant cycle.
-Note: Additional technical assistance may be required.
-A changeover in school grant contact will require the governing board to submit a written notification and the new school grant contact will be required to complete the Idaho Communities of Excellence Grant Post-Award Webinar within five business days. - Provide information requested via survey and other data collection projects. - Financial reporting: An AFR is required to be filed within 90 days following each grant fiscal year.
+Subgrantees agree to participate in all required reporting associate with the performance certificate for both years of their grant and a third year to better track overall effectiveness of the Building on Success project.

+- Provide contact information for current board members, with officers identified, including a phone number and e-mail address for each board member. - Agree to mandatory participation in monitoring and site visits. - Notify Bluum upon any transition of administrator, leadership, or board at the school during the full two-year grant cycle.
+Additional technical assistance may be required.
+A changeover in school grant contact will require the governing board to submit a written notification and the new school grant contact will be required to complete the Idaho Building on Success Grant Post-Award Webinar within five business days. - Provide information requested via survey and other data collection projects. - Financial reporting: An AFR is required to be filed within 90 days following each grant fiscal year.
 The AFR reports actual expenditures made from the grant.
 If an AFR is not filed, subgrantees risk losing their funds for the following year. - Final Grant Report: A final grant report is due to Bluum within 90 days of the end of the final grant year.
-The final report should contain the following. - Executive summary (not to exceed one page). - Report on each grant project goal, including a summary of the progress made on each goal and objective. - A report on the academic achievement and growth of the school, including a copy of the school's most recent school performance framework report. - Financial narrative report on how the grant was expended for each of the grant years and totals for the two-year period.

-• Expenditure report that details 100 percent of awarded grant funds and includes a property inventory of all equipment and non-consumable goods purchased with CSP grant funds (EDGAR §80.32, §74.34).
+The final report should contain the following. - Executive summary (not to exceed one page). - Report on each grant project goal, including a summary of the progress made on each goal and objective. - A report on the academic achievement and growth of the school, including a copy of the school's most recent school performance framework report. - Financial narrative report on how the grant was expended for each of the grant years and totals for the two-year period. - Expenditure report that details 100 percent of awarded grant funds and includes a property inventory of all equipment and non-consumable goods purchased with CSP grant funds (EDGAR §80.32, §74.34).

-Note: Completion of all Idaho Communities of Excellence project requirements are necessary in order to exit the program in good standing.
+Note: Completion of all Idaho Building on Success project requirements are necessary in order to exit the program in good standing.